PATENT APPLICATIONS

 Can one file an opposition proceeding against a Philippine patent application?

-No. After the publication of the patent application in the IPOPHL E-Gazette, third parties may only file observations to the Bureau of Patents as to the patentability of the invention that is the subject of the application.
+No. Within six (6) months from the date of publication of the patent application or within six (6) months from the date the publication of the PCT national phase entry applications listing in the IPOPHL E-Gazette, third parties may only file observations to the Bureau of Patents as to the patentability of the invention that is the subject of the application.
 The Bureau of Patents will then communicate the observations to the applicant, who can submit his/her comments.
 The patent examiner will then take note of the third parties’ observations and the applicant’s comments in deciding whether to grant the patent registration.

 What are the rights conferred to a patent owner in the Philippines?